The Boy Who Built a Wall Around Himself

 I really enjoyed this book, as did my children.
 The gentle but insightful storytelling matched the fantastic illustrations.
 This is a book that can easily be returned to again and again by families as children grow.
 It will provide a platform for many parents and children to have conversations about life stories and challenging experiences and offer hope for restoration and love.

+The Boy Who Built a Wall Around Himself brings crucial awareness for children and the adults who care for them, that behind all difficult behaviours there is deep emotional pain.
+The strategy of defence only makes the pain bigger, but this compassionate, succinct and perceptive book shows the utter transformation possible when an 'enlightened witness' sees through the wall to the core distress within.
 This story offers hope to any child struggling to manage painful and overwhelming emotions; and it is a compelling message for parents, carers and teachers that the results of tending to underlying feelings can be astonishing.

 The book would be useful to parents to help their child understand their thoughts and feelings - it prompts questions and opens up conversation - and also good for a primary school library or PSHE lesson.